-Different approach
+Different Approach

-In the middle of a long run
+In the Middle of a Long Run

 .NET 5.0 is not the final idea.
 In fact, it is somewhere in the middle of what Microsoft is trying to achieve.
-Developers in following areas are lucky:
+Developers in the following areas are lucky:

 - Console applications